scotte/fsh2gpx/README.md

 * Tracks are not yet supported
 * Many attributes have not yet been decoded
 * Lots of debug output to stdout
+* Code is very rough and not modular
+* There are no validity checks, so this could easily get in an endless loop if it decodes a value incorrectly

 Routes seem to be encoded twice in FSH files sometimes, and as the format hasn't been fully decoded it may not import correctly into OpenCPN.